robwarm/gpaw-symm/doc/exercises/aluminium/aluminium.rst

   $ python Al_fcc.py

 The program will pop up a window showing the bulk structure.
 Verify that the structure indeed is fcc.
 Try to identify the closepacked (111) planes.
+In :program:`ase-gui` this is done by choosing :menuselection:`View --> Repeat`.

 Notice that the program has generated two output files::

   Al-fcc.gpw
   Al-fcc.txt

-Typically, when you execute a GPAW electronic structure calculation, you get two files:

 * A tar-file (conventional suffix :file:`.gpw`) containing binary data such as eigenvalues, electron density and wave functions (see